rust-lang/rust-wiki-backup/Meeting-workweek-2014-03-03.md

 impl Unsized for Tree<T> { ... }
 ```

--felix: why not have an attribute on a type parameter?
+- felix: why not have an attribute on a type parameter?
--dherman: attributes makes things look not-so-core
+- dherman: attributes makes things look not-so-core
--pcwalton: this is quite a core feature to the language, seems to warrant a keyword
+- pcwalton: this is quite a core feature to the language, seems to warrant a keyword

 strawman future solution 1:
 ```